Karsperh/Coffee-Orders-Analysis-Project/README.md

    - A dynamic dashboard summarizing insights.

 2. **Documentation:**
-   A detailed PDF outlining the steps, challenges, and solutions (like this write-up).
+   A detailed write-up outlining the steps, challenges, and solutions.

 3. **Visual Examples:**
    - Screenshots of dashboards, charts, and key metrics.
-   - A short video demonstrating interactive elements like filters.

 ---